 Jew Town Kochi

 Jews Town Kochi is a place to visit in Kerala if you want to witness the religious tolerance and cultural inclusiveness of the people of Kerala since ancient times.
-The major attractions in Jew Town are the Mattancherry Palace museum, Paradesi Synagogue, and the Jain Temple, less than a kilometer from Mattancherry Palace.
+Jew Town encompasses the Mattancherry Palace Museum, Paradesi Synagogue, and the Jain Temple, less than a kilometer from Mattancherry Palace.

 Mattancherry Palace Museum